 Set up to fail?

 The lack of accountability extends also to these projects’ financial viability.
 Montenegro, for example, was lured in by cheap Chinese loans and much needed infrastructure projects.
-To finance a Chinese-built highway intended to connect its coast to landlocked Serbia, Montenegro’s debt is to balloon to nearly 80 percent of its GDP in 2018, up from 62.5 percent a year before.
+To finance a Chinese-built highway intended to connect its coast to landlocked Serbia, Montenegro’s debt is expected to balloon to nearly 80 percent of its GDP in 2018, up from 62.5 percent a year before.

 One significant concern is what happens if these countries can’t repay their debts to China.
 “It’s very tempting to take all that Chinese money available now,” said Thomas Eder, a China expert at the Mercator Institute for China Studies.
 “But if the economic benefits don’t actually make up for such a big increase in the debt levels, then this could lead to economic instability.”
 According to the IMF, Montenegrin debt levels are unsustainable for the country’s small economy, giving China room to come up with more creative ways for repayment.